CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{< /tabs >}}
 {{< /tabs >}}

-### BGP Peerings and Route Advertisment Verification
+### BGP Peerings and Route Advertisement Verification

 To verify all BGP peerings established correctly, use the `net show bgp summary` command in NCLU, or `show ip bgp summary` in `vtysh`